markdryan/subtilis/docs/Subtilis.md

 * POINT TO

-There are also some enhancements that will need to be added to the language to make it more palatable to the modern programmers.
+There are also some enhancements that will need to be added to the language to make it more palatable to the modern programmer.

 * Lower case keywords
 * Structures